 Our ratings balance price and features, to get overall value, which we then convert to a number of stars.
 We collect large amounts of information on thousands of financial products.
 Our research committee then determine the ratings using a formula or methodology.
 This is always displayed on the website so you can see how we have done it.

-CANSTAR holds New Zealand Financial Services and Credit licenses and takes all its compliance obligations very seriously.
+Canstar NZ holds a Financial Advice Provider Licence and takes all its compliance obligations very seriously.

 2. How are you different to other ‘comparison sites’?
 Should I trust you?

 Canstar is a research company and we are different to comparison sites for several reasons.

 We display a very broad range of products, including major brands.